Pride Counseling Review

-Are you sick of all the articles asking why the LGBTQ community experiences higher rates of mental health issues?
-You should be.
-It’s not your fault the majority of people don’t understand what it’s like to experience disapproving glances and contemptuous remarks (and that’s on a good day), oftentimes from complete strangers.
-It’s no wonder that LGBTQ youth are four times as likely to commit suicide than heterosexuals.
-So if you’re part of the LGBTQ community and are looking for mental health assistance, you’ve come to the right place.
+It’s no secret that the LGBTQIA+ community has been stigmatized as having higher rates of mental health issues.
+What many people don’t understand is what it’s like to experience disapproving glances and contemptuous remarks (and that’s on a good day), oftentimes from strangers.
+It’s no wonder that LGBTQIA+ youth are four times as likely to commit suicide than heterosexuals.
+So if you’re part of the LGBTQIA+ community and are looking for mental health assistance, you’ve come to the right place.
 Pride Counseling understood the issues at hand, both from a psychological and financial standpoint.
-As such, they created a platform specifically for the LGBTQ community – a place where you can receive professional therapy sessions at a very affordable rate.
+As such, they created a platform specifically for the LGBTQIA+ community – a place where you can receive professional therapy sessions at a very affordable rate.

 Signing up for Pride Counseling looks a lot like other online therapy services.
 However, the initial survey is very different as you might imagine.
-General questions are part of it (such as what is your age, relationship status, or if you’ve ever been in therapy before, etc.), however they are interested in getting the most information possible in order to match you with the right therapist for your specific needs.
-Questions such as “How do you identify?”
-“What are your pronouns?” and “What is your orientation?” are all questions you should expect to answer.
+General questions are part of it, such as what is your age, relationship status, or if you’ve ever been in therapy before, though they are more interested in getting more specific information to match you with the right therapist for your specific needs.
+Questions about your gender identity, pronouns, and sexual orientation are also questions you should expect to answer.

 Pride Counseling Getting Started Survey

-Essentially speaking, Pride Counseling is looking for a “complete picture breakdown” from you.
-It’s not just about how you identify or what your orientation is, but also what the status of your physical and mental state are.
-After you finish the approximately 20 question questionnaire, you will need to create your own private account.
+In collecting information, the platform is trying to get a full picture of your life.
+It’s not just about how you identify or what your orientation is, but also what the status of your physical and mental state is.
+After you complete the questionnaire, you will need to create your account.
 You can use an alias when signing up, but make sure to provide an email account you actually use.
-That’s because Pride Counseling will send you a 3-digit verification code in order to confirm your account.
-Once that’s complete, you are able to choose what type of counselor you’d prefer (male, female, type of experience, etc.).
+That’s because Pride Counseling will send you a 3-digit verification code to confirm your account.
+Once that’s complete, you can choose what type of counselor you’d prefer (male, female, type of experience, etc.).

 Pride Counseling Counselor Preference